brumar/onionizer/README.md

 ### Typing

-onionizer let you type nicely your middlewares so that it's made apparent what arguments they expect and what they return.
+onionizer let you type nicely your middleware so that it's made apparent what arguments they expect and what they return.
 The return value might be harder to type as your middleware is in fact a generator.
 We provide a `onionizer.Out` type to help you with that and let type checkers work their magic.